atkamara/Taxability/README.md

 <a href="https://ibb.co/HGXRyPg"><img src="https://i.ibb.co/p4nNTKX/model.png" alt="model" border="0"></a>

+In the final section on (**Error Analysis**) we challenge our model with new unseen data in order to evaluate our **generalization error**

 # Running this project using python image for Docker
 ## Prerequisites

 Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/)  in order to install docker container management system on your device or server.
 Check out also [Docker Desktop](https://www.docker.com/products/docker-desktop/) software which is also a very convinient tool I highly recommend to help you manage your containers with runtime statistics and easy management services

-Once you have installed docker, you can now move to project folder where the Dockerfile is located and the following command to build image from latest official python image in Docker hub:
+Once you have installed docker, you can now move to project folder where the Dockerfile is located and run the following command to build your image :

 ```bash
 $ docker build -t income_image .